Don’t let the word “dictaphone” throw you off. You might be thinking that this is some sort of device from the 1920s or 1950s.

 A lot of bloggers, writers, and novelists are making things harder on themselves because they believe that they have to be in front of a laptop or, worse yet, desktop computer for them to do their best work.

-In fact, this method of writing novels, short stories, articles, blog posts, and whatever else can help you record as many of your ideas as possible.
+In fact, this method of writing novels, short stories, articles, blog posts, article or blog post outlines and whatever else can help you record as many of your ideas as possible.

 Being a writer, you already know that the main challenge you face is not writing.
 In many cases, the words just fall into place.
 You just have to have a clear idea of what to write about.